 To see the only brand of frankincense essential oil I personally use, check this out.
 It’s included in my own brand of essential oils called Ancient Apothecary: https://store.draxe.com/products/frankincense.

 Of course, I can’t write a post on essential oils without a reminder that they should be applied with care and caution — always following directions.
-It is also extremely important to avoid the use of frankincense if you are pregnant or nursing (without consulting a practitioner first), and do not diffuse around babies and small children.
+It is also extremely important to avoid the use of frankincense if you are pregnant or nursing (without consulting a medical professional or practitioner first), and do not diffuse around babies and small children.